ctjong/orion/docs/configuration-options.md

     };
 ```

 The data types "id" and "timestamp" are special types reserved only for fields "id" and "createdtime".
-We add the default fields to every entity specified in the config, except those that are part of the default entities.
-Default fields cannot be overridden, so if a field with the same name as one of the default fields exists in the config, that field will be ignored.
+The fields specified in **defaultFields** are added to every entity in your config.

- The **fields** property in default entities cannot be overriden, but the list itself can be extended.
-For instance, in the config you can specify an additional field "cityofbirth" for the user entity.
-You can also override the default **allowedRoles** or add **getReadCondition** and **isWriteAllowed** functions to a default entity.
+All values in the **defaultEntities** and **defaultFields** are overridable in your config.
+If an override is specified, the config values will be merged using Object.assign();